Boris Soundbite: An indispensable tool for the docu editor

 Once you use this, you may find it hard to think of having FCP open without running this app.

-An indispensable tool for documentary editor and great application for all editors to have on hand.
+BOTTOM LINE: An indispensable tool for a documentary editor, and a great application for all editors to have on hand.